Image

 Phase N/A

-• Participants must be 18 or older, have diabetes, and have a smartphone.
+• Participants must be 18 or older with a smartphone.

 Study details